 Individuals can either print the card out after filling out the tab forms on the computer or laptop or it can be printed out and filled out by hand.

 A picture of it can be taken and stored on the autistic person’s phone.
 Think about safety as the card contains personal data.
 It is particularly useful if taking Covid19 extra exercise or to just lessen anxiety by knowing you have it.
 It also lessens parents/carers/dependents’ anxieties.

-To access a template of these cards and helpful tips please click on the link below.
+To access a template of these cards and for some helpful tips please click here.